aims-umich/pyMAISE/README.md

 - k-nearest neighbors regression and classification,
 - sequential neural networks.

 Additionally, pyMAISE supports basic explainability analysis via SHAP for all the ML algorithms listed above.
+An example is provided in the CHF benchmark.
 Current SHAP support includes

 - DeepLIFT,
 - Integrated Gradients,